rust-lang/rust/src/doc/rustc-dev-guide/src/backend/debugging.md

 `RUSTFLAGS="-C debuginfo=0"` is really useful.

 `RUSTFLAGS="-C save-temps"` outputs LLVM bitcode (not the same as IR) at different stages during compilation, which is sometimes useful.
+The output LLVM bitcode will be in `.bc` files in the compiler's output directory, set via the `--out-dir DIR` argument to `rustc`.

+ * If you are hitting an assertion failure or segmentation fault from the LLVM backend when invoking `rustc` itself, it is a good idea to try passing each of these `.bc` files to the `llc` command, and see if you get the same failure.
+(LLVM developers often prefer a bug reduced to a `.bc` file over one that uses a Rust crate for its minimized reproduction.)

-One just needs to convert the bitcode files to `.ll` files using `llvm-dis` which should be in the target local compilation of rustc.
+ * To get human readable versions of the LLVM bitcode, one just needs to convert the bitcode (`.bc`) files to `.ll` files using `llvm-dis`, which should be in the target local compilation of rustc.

-If you are seeing incorrect behavior due to an optimization pass, a very handy LLVM option is `-opt-bisect-limit`, which takes an integer denoting the index value of the highest pass to run.
-Index values for taken passes are stable from run to run; by coupling this with software that automates bisecting the search space based on the resulting program, an errant pass can be quickly determined.
-When an `-opt-bisect-limit` is specified, all runs are displayed to standard error, along with their index and output indicating if the pass was run or skipped.
-Setting the limit to an index of -1 (e.g., `RUSTFLAGS="-C llvm-args=-opt-bisect-limit=-1"`) will show all passes and their corresponding index values.

-If you want to play with the optimization pipeline, you can use the `opt` tool from `./build/<host-triple>/llvm/bin/` with the LLVM IR emitted by rustc.
 Note that rustc emits different IR depending on whether `-O` is enabled, even without LLVM's optimizations, so if you want to play with the IR rustc emits, you should: